-- War Child Canada will provide assistance to any child in order to protect them from further harm where it is within our mandate, capacity and ability to do so.
-War Child Canada recognizes that assistance may come in the form of referrals to relevant agencies rather than the provision of direct care by War Child Canada; - It is the responsibility of the Child Safeguarding Focal Point in each country to ensure that children and young people involved in War Child Canada projects are made aware in an age and language-appropriate way- of what to do if they feel uncomfortable and want to report something: - In reacting to child safeguarding issues, War Child Canada recognizes that it may not always be best placed to ascertain whether a child has been abused - in which case referral to relevant competent authorities /agencies will take place; - War Child Canada staff are not expected to determine if a child has been abused or not that lies with competent authorities at a local level.
-Actions in response to a child safeguarding concern should be focused on determining if the concern is valid, who has been involved, and the level of risk to the child or other children; - The reporting of suspected or actual abuse is a professional and legal obligation.
-Failure to report information can lead to disciplinary action or dismissal (in Ontario, Canada, this obligation is outlined by the Ministry of Children and Youth Services): - When there is suspicion of child abuse overseas, the person to whom it has been reported or who has concerns will immediately inform the most senior member of in-country staff (usually the Country Director) and a decision will be made on how best to proceed (see Appendix 6: Incident Reporting Process); - When there is suspicion of child abuse in Canada, the person to whom it has been reported or who has concerns will immediately inform a Child Safeguarding Representative in the headquarters in Canada; - The staff member informed of the incident must fill out an Incident Report Form (see Appendix 6: Incident Report Form) without delay and submit this to the Country Director or Child Safeguarding Representatives at HQ who will refer the incident through War Child Canada's reporting process (see Appendix 6: Incident Reporting Process): - The Country Director, the Child Safeguarding Focal Points and the Child Safeguarding Representatives are responsible for filing incident report forms in a secure location and ensuring that the forms are completed by no later than the end of the following business day; - Unless there are mitigating circumstances, all confidential information relating to child safeguarding incidents must be deleted by the Child Safeguarding Representative every seven years; - A standardized flowchart on how to report suspected abuse is to be laminated and displayed at every War Child Canada office and project site in both English and the local language (see Appendix 6: Incident Reporting Process); - Suspicions of abuse involving personnel from War Child Canada's local implementing partners should be reported in the same way. - The reporting process will be confidential, and information limited only to those who need to know (Child Safeguarding Focal Points, Child Safeguarding Representatives, and Country Directors).
-All parties involved will be required to keep all information relating to the case confidential and documentation will be securely filed; - The Incident Report Form will be filled in and a signed copy maintained electronically to ensure legibility, confidentiality and security;
+- War Child Canada will provide assistance to any child in order to protect them from further harm where it is within our mandate, capacity, and ability to do so.
+War Child Canada recognizes that assistance may come in the form of referrals to relevant agencies rather than the provision of direct care by War Child Canada. - It is the responsibility of the Child Safeguarding Focal Point in each country to ensure that children and young people involved in War Child Canada projects are made aware in an age and language-appropriate way- of what to do if they feel uncomfortable and want to report something. - In reacting to child safeguarding issues, War Child Canada recognizes that it may not always be best placed to ascertain whether a child has been abused in which case referral to relevant competent authorities /agencies will take place. - War Child Canada staff are not expected to determine if a child has been abused or not that lies with competent authorities at a local level.
+Actions in response to a child safeguarding concern should be focused on determining if the concern is valid, who has been involved, and the level of risk to the child or other children. - The reporting of suspected or actual abuse is a professional and legal obligation.
+Failure to report information can lead to disciplinary action or dismissal (in Ontario, Canada, this obligation is outlined by the Ministry of Children and Youth Services). - When there is suspicion of child abuse overseas, the person to whom it has been reported or who has concerns will immediately inform the most senior member of in-country staff (usually the Country Director) and a decision will be made on how best to proceed (see Appendix 6: Incident Reporting Process). - When there is suspicion of child abuse in Canada, the person to whom it has been reported or who has concerns will immediately inform the Crisis Management Team Representative in the headquarters in Canada. - The staff member informed of the incident must fill out an Incident Report Form (see Appendix 6: Incident Report Form) without delay and submit this to the Country Director or safeguarding@warchild.ca (see Appendix 6: Incident Reporting Process). - The Country Director and the Child Safeguarding Focal Point are responsible for filing incident report forms in a secure location and ensuring that the forms are completed by no later than the end of the following business day. - Unless there are mitigating circumstances, all confidential information relating to child safeguarding incidents must be deleted by a Crisis Management Team Representative every seven years. - A standardized flowchart on how to report suspected abuse is to be laminated and displayed at every War Child Canada office and project site in both English and the local language (see Appendix 6: Incident Reporting Process); - Suspicions of abuse involving personnel from War Child Canada's local implementing partners should be reported in the same way. - The reporting process will be confidential, and information limited only to those who need to know (Child Safeguarding Focal Points, Country Directors, Crisis Management Team).
+Incident management will follow War Child Canada's investigation process and aligned where appropriate with protocols outlined in the organisation's Crisis Management guidelines.